Databricks

 To enable Polytomic to write to your AWS Databricks cluster, you'll need to provide the following information:

-• S3 bucket name (Polytomic requires an S3 bucket for Databricks operations).
+- S3 bucket name (Polytomic uses an S3 bucket to stage data for syncs into Databricks).

 Writing to Databricks on Azure